Fruits, Vegetables, and Nuts

 A wide variety of vegetable gardening topics are available to groups on request.

 The Advanced Food Gardening Series is offered every few years.
-There is currently a class open for registration.

 The Central Kansas Market Vegetable Growers Workshop is held on a Saturday in early February each year.
 This workshop features speakers from successful fruit or vegetable operations and K-State specialists.
 Sessions vary each year and include growing methods, sales and marketing techniques, season extension, business management, and other related topics.
 Cost is $20.
 Pre-registration is preferred.